magento/devdocs/src/guides/v2.4/coding-standards/contributing.md

 Finally, add your new sniff to the `Magento2/ruleset.xml` file, so it is executed alongside the other existing coding standards.
 Depending on the type of issue returned, the rule will have assigned a type of *warning* or *error*, as well as a severity level from 10 to 1, being 10 the most severe.
-This number is assigned based on your own judgment, but make sure to review the current sniffs and their assigned levels beforehand to get an idea of in which level your new issue fits better.
+This number is assigned based on your own judgment, but make sure to review the current sniffs and their assigned levels beforehand to get an idea of in which severity your new issue fits better.
+Also, rules are sorted by severity, so place yours accordingly.

 ## Creating a new ESLint rule